Lights off in Antarctica for Earth Hour

 Antarctica’s fragile environment has a lot to lose when it comes to climate change and the associated threat of ocean acidification.
 Expeditioners at our Antarctic stations are keenly aware of the importance of decreasing their energy consumption, reducing waste and otherwise minimising their impact on the icy continent that they are temporarily calling home.

-- Find out more about renewable energy at Australia's Antarctic stations, including wind and solar power
+- Find out more about renewable energy at Australia's Antarctic stations

 - See live electricity generation data from Mawson